 - Lift forward end of crop divider and install bolt (A) and special stepped washer (B) (step towards divider).
 Tighten bolt.
-Pull at the tip of the crop divider and ensure there is no - 6.
 Pull at the tip of the crop divider and ensure there is no lateral movement.
-If necessary, adjust bolts (C) to tighten crop divider and eliminate lateral movement. - 7.
+If necessary, adjust bolts (C) to - tighten crop divider and eliminate lateral movement.7.
 Close endshields.
+Refer to Closing Endshields, page - Close endshields.
 Refer to Closing Endshields, page 34.